qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

 indicated in the parameter arrays are actually used within the baking context manager.
 # **Additional features of the baking environment**

 The baking aims to be as versatile as possible in the way of editing samples.
 The idea is therefore to generate desired samples up to the precision of the nanosecond, without having to worry about its format and its insertion in the configuration file.
-It is even possible to generate a sample based on two previous samples (like a pulse superposition) by using two commands introduced in the baking: ``play_at()`` and ``negative_wait()``.
+It is even possible to generate a waveform based on two previous samples (like a pulse superposition) by using two commands introduced in the baking: ``play_at()`` and ``negative_wait()``.

 Let’s take a look at the code below to understand what these two features do: